 - Women in Maritime Association, Asia (WIMA Asia) established in January 2010 and relaunched in the Philippines in 2015. (https://www.facebook.com/wimaasia/)

-- The Arab Association for Women in the Maritime Sector (AWIMA), established in Egypt in October 2017. (http://www.arabwima.org/en/home) The second conference for AWIMA will be held in Egypt in the first quarter of 2019.
-(Facebook page: https://bit.ly/2U8RHT1)
+- Arab Women in Maritime Association (AWIMA) established in Egypt in October 2017 (http://www.arabwima.org/en/home) The second conference for AWIMA will be held in Egypt in the first quarter of 2019 (Facebook page: https://bit.ly/2U8RHT1)